xCKtmdl/LogViewer/README.md

 By the rule I use for calculating if an IP address is valid or not, I was
 \
-ommitting a very curious entry.
+omitting a very curious entry.

 <code>